Claire Liu: 2023: WTA 1000 third round, Challenger final

-At the Italian Open, Liu got the better of wildcard Camilla Rosatello in a first round match that went to three sets, before losing to 32nd seed Marta Kostyuk.
-She reached the second round at the French Open thanks to a win over qualifier Ylena In-Albon, but lost to top seed and eventual champion Iga Świątek.
+Liu made it through to the second round at the French Open thanks to a win over qualifier Ylena In-Albon, but lost to top seed and eventual champion, Iga Świątek.

-Liu defeated alternate Oana Gavrilă and Irina Khromacheva at the Swedish Open to set up a quarterfinal meeting with Louisa Chirico which she lost in three sets.
-The following week at the Hungarian Open, gained revenge by defeating Louisa Chirico in the first round, before recording wims over fourth seed Yulia Putintseva and eighth seed Anna Karolína Schmiedlová to reach the semifinals where she lost to Kateryna Baindl.
+In July, she reached the quarterfinals at the Swedish Open, losing Louisa Chirico in three sets.
+The following week at the Hungarian Open, Liu recorded wins over fourth seed Yulia Putintseva and eighth seed Anna Karolína Schmiedlová en route to the semifinals, where she lost to Kateryna Baindl.

-Wins over Irina Fetecău, Storm Hunter, sixth seed Rebeka Masarova and Cristina Bucșa, saw Liu make it through to the final at the Chicago Challenger where she lost to Viktoriya Tomova.

-She reached the quarterfinals at the Korea Open, defeating qualifier Ku Yeon-woo and seventh seed Arantxa Rus.
-She lost in the last eight to top seed and eventual champion Jessica Pegula.
+Liu was runner-up at the Chicago Challenger, losing to Viktoriya Tomova in the final.
+She reached the quarterfinals at the Korea Open where she lost to top seed and eventual champion, Jessica Pegula.

 2024–2025: Hiatus and comeback

-Liu qualified for the 2024 Miami Open and defeated Petra Martić, before losing to 10th seed Daria Kasatkina by retiring.

-She also qualified for the 2024 Charleston Open, but lost her main-draw match to wildcard Shelby Rogers.

-In May 2024, Liu won the ITF tournament in Saint-Gaudens, France, defeating Séléna Janicijevic in the final.
-Later that month she lost in the first round of qualifying for the French Open to Veronika Erjavec in three sets.
+In May 2024, Liu won the W75 Open Saint-Gaudens in France, defeating Séléna Janicijevic in the final.
+She qualified for the 2024 Miami Open and defeated Petra Martić, before retiring due to injury in her second round match against 10th seed Daria Kasatkina by retiring.
+She also qualified for the 2024 Charleston Open, but lost in the first round to wildcard entrant Shelby Rogers.
 Liu took the rest of the 2024 season off for a mental health break.

-Seven months after her previous match, Liu returned to competitive tennis at the ITF W75 event in Nonthaburi, Thailand, in January 2025, reaching the semifinals before withdrawing due to a neck problem.

-She qualified for the WTA 1000 tournament in Indian Wells in March, but lost to Polina Kudermetova in the first round.
-Liu also qualified for the Miami Open, but again was eliminated in the first round, this time by Linda Fruhvirtová.
+Seven months after her previous match, Liu returned to competitive tennis at the W75 event in Nonthaburi, Thailand, in January 2025 reaching the semifinals, before withdrawing due to a neck problem.
+She qualified for the WTA 1000 tournament in Indian Wells in March but lost to Polina Kudermetova in the first round.
+Liu also qualified for the Miami Open but again was eliminated in the first round, this time by Linda Fruhvirtová.

-Liu made it through qualifing at the US Open, before losing to Cristina Bucșa in the first round.

-In October 2025 at the Guangzhou Open, Liu qualified for the main-draw and defeated fourth seed Alexandra Eala, Anna Bondár and Ella Seidel to reach her first WTA semifinal since July 2023.
-She lost in the last four to Lulu Sun.
+Liu made it through qualifying at the US Open, but lost to Cristina Bucșa in the first round.
+In October 2025, at the Guangzhou Open, she qualified for the main draw and defeated fourth seed Alexandra Eala, Anna Bondár and Ella Seidel to reach her first WTA Tour semifinal since July 2023.
+Liu lost in the last four to Lulu Sun.

+2026: Major third round

+Liu qualified for the main draw at the French Open and made it into the second round where she lost to Maria Sakkari.
+The following month, she qualified for the main draw at Wimbledon and defeated Hanne Vandewinkel and Zeynep Sönmez to reach the third round at a major for the first time.
+In the third round, Liu lost to seventh seed Coco Gauff, in three sets.

+In September, Liu won her second WTA 125 singles title at the Barranquilla Open, defeating Anna Blinkova in the final.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup, and Olympic Games are included in win–loss records.